Aliases for ASIC1 Gene

 GeneCards Summary for ASIC1 Gene

 ASIC1 (Acid Sensing (Proton Gated) Ion Channel 1) is a Protein Coding gene.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include ligand-gated sodium channel activity.
+Diseases associated with ASIC1 include brain injury.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include cation channel activity and ligand-gated sodium channel activity.
 An important paralog of this gene is SCNN1G.

 UniProtKB/Swiss-Prot for ASIC1 Gene